JetBrains/intellij-sdk-docs/tutorials/editor_basics.md

 ------------------

-##Obtaining a caret model and selection
+##Obtaining a caret model and selection.
 After making sure we have a project open and an instance of the Editor we need to check if any selection is available and set action's visibility accordingly to these conditions.
 [SelectionModel] () got from the Editor allows to do it by calling it's ```hasSelection()``` method.
 Here's how our ```update(final AnActionEvent e)``` method should look like at the end: